Information for suppliers

 - Invoices must contain a valid University Purchase Order Number and the correct legal entity name e.g. University of Reading, Henley Business School Ltd etc.

+address.
 Suppliers will be able to see the status of the payment for these invoices in the My Invoices section of the supplier portal.

 The University is working hard to ensure all payments are made within the terms of the contract/order.
 Our standard payment terms are 30 days from receipt of a valid and undisputed invoice.
 Payment runs are being performed twice a week.